carlox97/Fix-your-Cue-Sheet/README.md

 # Fix-your-Cue-Sheet
-Simple python tools to deal with .cue files.
+Collection of simple python scripts to deal with .cue files and their problems.

+## Usage

+Install Python, place the scripts to your desired folder (eg. root of your music library), open a command line interface within that folder and run `python cue_conflict_folder.py`

 ## cue_conflict_folder.py

-This should be the first tool to be be used: it shows *folders* and *sub-folders* within the specified path when the following (**unwanted**) conditions are satisfied:
+It shows *folders* and *sub-folders* within the specified path when the following (**unwanted**) conditions are satisfied:
 - folder contains one .cue and no audio files
 - folder contains one .cue and more than one audio file
 - folder contains more than one .cue file